-Cachaça is one of the most popular alcoholic drinks in Brazil and is obtained through the fermentation and distillation of sugarcane juice or molasses.
+Cachaça is one of the popular alcoholic drink in Brazil and is obtained through the fermentation and distillation of sugarcane juice or molasses.
 It is a Brazilian icon and the main ingredient of caipirinha, a drink known and loved all over the world.

 Discover now our four favorite curiosities about cachaça that you may not know yet!